 About the Project

 The Tryon Creek Wastewater Treatment Plant is aging and in need of major upgrades to continue to reliably meet Oregon Department of Environmental Quality water quality requirements.
-Lake Oswego and Portland are exploring building a new wastewater treatment facility to replace the old plant under a Private-Public Partnership.
+Lake Oswego, with Portland’s support, is exploring building a new wastewater treatment facility to replace the old plant under a Private-Public Partnership.

 The Tryon Creek Wastewater Treatment Plant (TCWTP) was built in 1964 and is owned and operated by the Portland Bureau of Environmental Service (BES).
 It is strategically located at the confluence of Tryon Creek and the Willamette River in Lake Oswego.
 TCWTP treats sewage collected from parts of southwest Portland, unincorporated areas of Multnomah and Clackamas counties, and the City of Lake Oswego.
 Treated wastewater is discharged to the Willamette River via an outfall system.